sentric/hannibal/README.markdown

 ### HBase Compatibilty

 Hannibal currently supports HBase versions 0.90 to 0.94.
 Be sure to checkout the correct branch for your version.
-Although we prefer Clouderas versions, you can try to alter the version in project/Build.scala if you wish to.
+Although we prefer Cloudera's versions, you can try to alter the version in project/Build.scala if you wish to.

 - HBase 0.90.6-cdh3u4 support is available in the branch [master][master]
 - HBase 0.92.1-cdh4.1.2 support is available in the branch [hbase-0.92][b92]